 A CLADE SUCCESS STORY

-When Fullerton Health acquired Healthscope two sets of systems, applications and databases had to streamlined into one.
+When partnered Health acquired Healthscope, two sets of systems, applications and databases had to streamlined into one.

 A successful acquisition

-In August 2017, Fullerton Health acquired Healthscope’s medical centre operations – a network of 43 medical centres, four specialist skin clinics and one specialist breast diagnostic clinic.
-Singapore-based Fullerton Health owns and operates an extensive network of healthcare facilities across eight countries in the Asia Pacific region and is now the third largest primary care business in Australia.
+In August 2017, Partnered Health acquired Healthscope’s medical centre operations – a network of 43 medical centres, four specialist skin clinics and one specialist breast diagnostic clinic.
+Singapore-based Partnered Health owns and operates an extensive network of healthcare facilities across eight countries in the Asia Pacific region and is now the third largest primary care business in Australia.

 An integrated accounts payable system

-“The initial stage of the project was to import all of that into Fullerton’s finance system,” says Jasper.
+“The initial stage of the project was to import all of that into Partnered Health’s finance system,” says Jasper.
 “Our first priority was generating the bank files that would put the right money into all of the doctors’ accounts.”

 I’ve found everyone at Clade really easy to work with, even under pressure.
 I learned very quickly that I could trust them to do what they promised and often quite a bit more.